Bullard: Fed should hold press conference at every meeting

-BOSTON A senior Federal Reserve official said on Friday that the U.S. central bank's current practice of holding quarterly press conferences could be distorting policy decisions, and urged the Fed to stage one after every meeting to ensure a smooth process.
+BOSTON Aug 2 A senior Federal Reserve official said on Friday that the U.S. central bank's current practise of holding quarterly press conferences could be distorting policy decisions, and urged the Fed to stage one after every meeting to ensure a smooth process.

 St. Louis Federal Reserve President James Bullard told Reuters in an interview that at the moment, the four annual policy-setting committee meetings followed by press conferences were taking on an outsized importance.